4th Month Pregnancy Diet - Which Foods To Eat And Avoid?

 It has been recommended that women with normal pre-pregnancy weight gain 2 to 4 pounds (1 to 2 kilograms) during the first trimester (three months) and then one pound (0.5 kilograms) every week for the remainder of the pregnancy (10).

-During the fourth month of pregnancy, the pregnant woman may develop heavier and fuller breasts, digestive problems (heartburn), and increased blood flow may lead to bleeding gums or nasal stuffiness.
-Also, the uterus continues to grow during this period and nausea usually subsides (12).
+At 4 months pregnant, you may develop heavier and fuller breasts.
+You might experience some digestive problems, such as heartburn, due to hormonal fluctuations.
+Additionally, an increased blood flow may lead to bleeding gums or nasal stuffiness.
+Furthermore, the uterus continues to grow during this period and the nausea usually subsides (12).

 When planning your 4th-month pregnancy diet, remember that this is the start of your second trimester, where your baby experiences substantial growth.
 While your pregnancy-related symptoms may subside, you must continue to consume a well-balanced diet containing organic foods rich in growth-promoting and nourishing nutrients.
 You should also be cautious about foods that might harm your pregnancy.
 Eating well during the fourth month can ensure the baby’s health and lay the foundation for robust development in the subsequent trimester.
 If your dietary intake looks insufficient to meet your nutritional needs, you may take prenatal vitamin supplements under medical guidance.